Skateboard risers can be useful or they can be an extra part. It depends on what you want.

 Be sure to get skateboard hardware that is long enough.
 The risers may make some hardware too short.

 I used to use rubber risers as shock absorbers.
 I put the thin rubber riser on and hoped that it would make breaking my board less likely.
-I think it worked but there was no way to really tell.
+It worked but there was no way to tell.

-The theory is that if you increase the distance between the tail and the ground that you will have longer to accelerate the board when popping a trick.
+My theory is that if you increase the distance between the tail and the ground.
+You that you will have longer to speed up the board when popping a trick.
 This higher speed should give you more pop in your ollie.

-I would love to test this in a lab one day but for now it is just a theory.
+I would love to test this in a lab one day but for now it is only a theory.

 Risers can add extra colour and style to your board.
 If you are into customizing then you can get risers of many different shapes and colours.
 Like these: